jrneryr/jrneryr-personal-page/README.md

-This is my personal page.
+This is my personal web page.

 ## Getting Started